UMD-AMAV/Terpcopter3.0/matlab/README.txt

   $ catkin_make

 - Modify the params.terpcopterRosDir field in loadParams.m to give the absolute path to your catkin_ws/src folder.
+Do not modify params.env.terpcopterMatlabMsgs.
   Save loadParams.m

-- Run updateMsgs.m and follow on-screen instructions (this will generate custom AMAV ROS messages)

 - Run updatePaths.m
   All of the folder icons in the matlab directory window should change from transparent to solid (indicating they are now in MATLAB's pathu).
   If you receive a warning that you cannot update pathdef.m  you may need
   to change permissions of that file.

+- Run updateMsgs.m and follow on-screen instructions (this will generate custom AMAV ROS messages)

 - For instructions for installing the MAVLink toolchain: https://mavlink.io/en/getting_started/installation.htm